Skip to main content

 Frequently Asked Questions

-Use this calculator to compare take-home scenarios and pressure-test negotiations before choosing a work structure.
-It uses a simplified model and a tax rate estimate you provide, so final numbers should still be refined for your actual situation.
+Compare take-home scenarios and pressure-test negotiations before choosing a work structure.
+The model uses a tax rate estimate you provide, so refine the numbers for your actual situation before deciding.

-Does this include benefits like health insurance or PTO?+
+Does this include benefits like health insurance or 401(k)?+

-No. This calculator focuses on cash take-home estimates and does not value benefits such as health insurance, retirement matches, or paid time off, or the cost of replacing them as a contractor.
-Consider total compensation, not just cash.
+No. This calculator focuses on cash take-home and does not value health insurance, retirement matches, or PTO, or the cost of replacing them as a contractor.
+Compare total compensation, not just cash.

 What does "effective income tax rate %" mean?+

-It is an estimate of your combined income tax rate (often federal + state + local) applied to taxable income.
-Because tax rules vary widely, this tool asks you to provide your own estimate.
+Your combined income tax rate (federal + state + local) applied to taxable income.
+Tax rules vary widely, so the tool asks for your own estimate.

 Does this include deductions, credits, or QBI?+

-No. This calculator does not model deductions, credits, QBI, retirement plan nuances, or other edge cases.
-Use the result as a quick planning estimate, then refine the comparison if the decision is material.
+No. The calculator skips deductions, credits, QBI, retirement plan nuances, and other edge cases.
+Use the result as a quick planning estimate, then refine if the decision is material.

 Why does 1099 show higher payroll tax?+

-In the U.S., contractors often pay an estimated self-employment tax that covers both the employee and employer share of Social Security and Medicare.
-This tool does not model wage-base caps or additional Medicare tax.
+In the U.S., contractors pay self-employment tax covering both the employee and employer share of Social Security and Medicare.
+The tool does not model wage-base caps or additional Medicare tax.

 What should I do with the break-even number?+

-It is a rough estimate of the 1099 gross amount you might need (before expenses) to match the W-2 take-home estimate, given your inputs.
-Use it as a starting point for negotiation.
+The break-even is the 1099 gross you need (before expenses) to match the W-2 take-home, given your inputs.
+Use it as a starting point for rate negotiation.

 Moving from this model into an actual 1099 program?

-Gruv onboards contractors, handles classification gates, collects tax forms, and runs the payouts your finance team already scoped.
+Gruv onboards contractors, runs classification gates, collects W-9s, and pays out on the corridors your finance team already scoped.